AutumnT702/Covid19_Dashboard_pkg/Covid19_Dashboard_pkg/README.md

 the module `tests.py` holds the functions for testing the functionality of the other 3 modules (`covid_data_handler.py`, `covid_news_handling.py`, and `main.py`)<br>
 running the tests module from within the Covid19_Dashboard_pkg directory will see the name of each test, together with short descriptions, and ultimately the results written to the "results.txt" file also stored within the Covid19_Dashboard_pkg directory<br>

+to test individual functions, import and run the corresponding function within the Covid19_Dashboard_pkg directory<br>
+the corresponding test function of each other function will have the same name, preffixed by "test_"<br>

 ---
 ---